Local measurements and the entanglement transition in quantum spin chains: Setup and main result

-We brielfy recall the elementary mathematical setup of infinite quantum spin chains, in particular what we mean by local measurements.
+We briefly recall the elementary mathematical setup of infinite quantum spin chains, in particular what we mean by local measurements.
 We also present a few useful lemmas following these definitions.